ervanalb/promap/README.md

 You can also perform a subset of these tasks, either to introspect the data, or to tweak the pipeline to your satisfaction.
-The output of any of steps can be saved, and the input of any step can be loaded.
+The output of any of step can be saved, and the input to any step can be loaded.

 > N.B.
 In step 2, "project" refers to displaying pictures on a video projector.
 > In step 6, "reproject" refers to a mathematical computation and does not require a video projector.